beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 # Delete a single file from Git repository and also delete it from the Working directory.
 $ git rm <file>

-# Delete a single file from Git repository without deleting from Working directory.
+# Delete a single file from Git repository without deleting from the Working directory.
 $ git rm --cached <file>
 ```